Licorice Root: The Ancient and Traditional Remedy

 3. Does licorice root have caffeine?

-No, licorice root is naturally caffeine-free, making it a great herbal tea choice for those avoiding caffeine.
+No, licorice root is naturally caffeine-free, making it an excellent herbal tea choice for those who avoid caffeine.

 4. Can I use licorice root for acne?